sudip57/To-Do-List/README.md

 ```bash
 npm start
 ```
-This will start the app and open it in your default browser.
+5. Open your web browser and visit http://localhost:3000 to see the app in action.

 ## Usage